-Article Info Article history: Received 25 March 2017 Received in revised form 20 April 2017 Accepted 28 May 2017 Available online 15 June 2017 Keywords: Biomedical waste management, Segregation, Treatment, Disposal Abstract Biomedical waste management is one of the significant public health measure.
-Proper management of biomedical waste is needed to maintain the hygiene and health of the people and to control the environmental pollution.
-The waste from the hospitals have to be properly segregated, categorized, treated, stored, transported and disposed.
-Improper management of waste involves a greater risk of causing infections and injuries.
-This study gives a picture of the concepts of biomedical waste management and also includes the approach of categorization, segregation, collection, treatment, processing and disposal of biomedical waste as per the latest biomedical waste Management rules, 2016.
+Article InfoArticle InfoArticle history: Received 25 March 2017 Received in revised form 20 June 2017 Accepted 28 July 2017 Available online 15 December 2017 Keywords: management, Treatment, DisposalBiomedical waste management is one of the significant public health measure.
+Proper management o biomedical waste is needed to maintain the hygiene and health of the people and to control the environmental pollution.
+The waste from the hospitals have to be properly segregated, categorized, treated stored, transported and disposed.
+Improper management of waste involves a greater risk of causing also includes the approach of categorization, segregation, collection, treatment, processing and disposa of biomedical waste as per the latest biomedical waste Management rules, 2016.
 It aims to create awareness among the medical practitioners involved in the management of biomedical waste.
 It plays a crucial part in the life of the people and has an impact over the environment.
-Thus a proper management of biomedical waste is needed for a healthier living. --- --
+Thus a proper management of biomedical waste is needed for a healthier living. management, Segregation, crucial part in the life of the people and has an impact over the environment.
+Thus a proper management